-Outdoor space is one of the greatest assets of your home, and there are many things you can do with it.
-It’s one of the most fun areas to develop and enhance because of the endless possibilities to create stunning space.
+Outdoor space is one of your home’s greatest assets, and there are many things you can do with it.
+It’s one of the most fun areas to develop and enhance because of the endless possibilities to create a stunning space.
 If you’re planning to maximize your outdoor space, here are five ways to do it.

 5 Ways to Maximize Your Outdoor Space